What To Do If Your Dog Gets Stung By A Bee: Treatment, Symptoms & More

-My Dog Got Stung By A Bee – Now What?
+My Dog Got Stung By A Bee Or Bit By A Bug

+What should I do if my dog gets stung by a bee or wasp?
+Or you are wondering, “My dog stepped on a bee.
+Now what?”
 Keep a watchful eye on your dog.
-It’s crucial to closely monitor your dog for at least 30 minutes after a bee sting to make sure she’s not exhibiting any serious symptoms.
+It’s crucial to closely monitor your dog for at least 30 minutes after a bee sting to make sure they’re not exhibiting any serious symptoms.
 Also, if your dog is stung multiple times, you should contact your veterinarian immediately.

 If your dog suddenly chews at her foot, paws at her face, or tries to rub her face on the ground, she could have been stung.
 Look around the area to see if you can spot the bee, wasp, hornet, etc., or another offender like a spider.
 (Spiders are not always easy to spot and may be poisonous, so capture and secure it in a tightly sealed container if possible.)